 Later that night, as I watched the sun set over the Atlantic from a waterfront restaurant in the city, I found the words.

 Lottie travelled with tour operator Explore.
 Explore offers a twelve-day Namib Lodge Safari trip visiting the dramatic canyons, towering sand dunes and wildlife parks of Namibia.
-For more information about Namibia, buy The Rough Guide to Namibia or visit www.namibiatourism.com.na.
+For more information about Namibia, buy the beautiful first edition of The Rough Guide to Namibia or visit www.namibiatourism.com.na.